-The review of proposals will be a four-part process.
+The review of proposals will be a five-part process.

 - Written applications will be pre-screened for submission requirements and inclusion of all required sections.
-Applicants not meeting all prescreen requirements will not be read. - 2) A review committee established by the Maryland State Department of Education (MSDE) will evaluate written applications.
-The committee will be composed of representatives from outside agencies and MSDE personnel.
-Reviewers will comment upon the proposals and assign numerical scores.
+Applications not meeting all prescreen requirements will not be read or reviewed. - 2) A review committee established by the MSDE will evaluate written applications.
+The committee will be composed of representatives from MSDE personnel.
+Using a scoring rubric, reviewers will comment on the proposals and assign numerical scores. - 3) Applicants may be scheduled for an oral program presentation as determined by the review committee. - 4) Final approval for awards will be determined by the Teacher Induction, Retention, and Advancement Pilot Program Review Committee. - 5) All revised proposals and budgets must be resolved by conclusion of the first quarter or risk forfeiture of the award.

-MSDE reserves the right to take into consideration geographic distribution when making awards.
+MSDE reserves the right to consider geographic distribution when making awards.